ngregorich/nickgregorich.com/content/posts/reverse-engineering-a-temperature-and-humidity-logger/index.md

 ## The sensor

-We are using the TR72A which looks like it has been replaced with the [TandD TR72A](https://tandd.com/product/tr72a2/)
+We are using the TR72A which looks like it has been replaced with the [TR72A2](https://tandd.com/product/tr72a2/)

 The TR72 can be configured in a couple ways: